prust/glasstack/README.md

 **glasstack** is a lightweight, zero abstraction cross-platform framework.

-The glasstack framework consists of a default set of C libraries and Javascript bindings for them so developers can create applications using Javascript and/or C.
+The glasstack framework consists of a default set of C libraries and Javascript bindings, so developers can create cross-platform applications using Javascript and/or C.

 ## Transparency